 1. Are Black Diamonds Real?

-There are black diamonds, and there are Natural Fancy Black Diamonds.
-Though both types are real, the black color in the first group is not natural.
+Black diamonds, as well as Natural Fancy Black diamonds are real.
+However, the black color in the first group is not achieved naturally.
 It is the result of heating treatments.
-Natural Fancy Black Diamonds on the other hand are found in the rough with the same black color they display when they are bought.
-Needless to say the real appeal and value in black diamonds is in their unique and rare color, which is only the case if they are found this way.
+Natural Fancy Black Diamonds, on the other hand, are found in the rough with the same black color they display when they are bought.
+Needless to say, the real appeal and value of natural fancy black diamonds are in their unique and rare color, which is only the case if they are found this way.

-A mix of Leibish & Co. black diamonds and jewelry
+A mix of LEIBISH black diamonds and jewelry

 Black diamonds are opaque diamonds with a black color that come in only one color-intensity: Fancy Black, unlike the characteristic of color in other color diamonds.
 Only two other diamond colors come in just the Fancy intensity, and these are White and Red diamonds.
 Fancy White diamonds are also similar in that they are opaque, although Red diamonds do not share this characteristic.
 Other color diamonds are found in a variety of color intensities ranging from Faint to Fancy Deep/Dark.
 Unlike other color diamonds that receive their color from geological impurities such as nitrogen, hydrogen, and boron, black diamonds owe their color to the inclusion of graphite and random clustering throughout the diamond.
 Over the years, black diamonds have grown greatly in terms of popularity due to celebrities who have been seen sporting black diamond jewelry.

-Black diamonds are found in very few locations.
+Natural Black Diamonds are found in very few locations.
 These locations include Brazil and Central Africa.

 Black diamonds in a variety of cuts and shapes